tepletonteam/tepleton/docs/design.md

 When thinking about security, it's good to start with a specific threat model.
 Our threat model is the following:

-> We want to assume a thriving ecosystem of tepleton-SDK modules that are easy to compose into a blockchain application.
+> We want to assume a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application.
 Some of these modules will be faulty or malicious.

-The tepleton-SDK is designed to address this threat by being the foundation of an object capability system.
+The Cosmos-SDK is designed to address this threat by being the foundation of an object capability system.

 ```
 The structural properties of object capability systems favor